-BELIEFS: Ouija board, psychics and ghosts debunked
+BELIEFS: Ouija board, psychics and ghosts debunked by Science of Scams

-HOLLYWOOD and advertising firms must have a real riot over how easily we’re duped.
+Hollywood and advertising firms must have a real riot over how easily we’re duped.
 The generic formula in advertising is to convince us that we have something lacking in our lives, or possess some flaw that we never knew about, and then offer us the ultimate solution by way of a product or service.
 Hollywood films often pose the danger of showing us how the larger world or an aspect of it should be perceived.

 But what’s not so funny is when scam artists begin to exploit human desires and profit off desperate people, such as the blind, the bereaved or the disabled.
 From ghosts to psychics to scientology to horoscopes — these have all become big business by profiting off those who can be convinced enough to believe in them.